MULTIMEDIA

 Why are these here, again?

-Here I am, years later, really getting into these things, to the point of even being on and organizing anime music video panels (Shoujocon 2002-2003, AnimeNEXT 2003-present, Otakon 2005-2006), submitting AMVs to conventions (Otakon, AWA, and beyond), winning my first *prizes* at conventions, even RUNNING an entire music video contest for a convention (AnimeNEXT 2003-present) and just enjoying myself meeting more and more AMV creators, trading work, hanging out, etc.
+Here I am, years later, really getting into these things, to the point of even being on and organizing anime music video panels, submitting AMVs to conventions, winning my first prizes at conventions, even running an entire music video contest for a convention and just enjoying myself meeting more and more AMV creators, trading work, hanging out, etc.

 I hope everyone enjoys what they find in this section of the site.
 If I've introduced you to something new, I assure you that it brings a smile to my face.
 If you're not new to the scene and are picking up some new works as you stumble in, all right!
 You'll find some excellent work by my friends in here, and maybe you'll even like one of my own.
 Regardless of who you are or where you came from, I hope you find something you like, and further, maybe even something that touches you.